booleworks/logicng-rs/lib/open_wbo_ffi/README.md

 apt-get install libgmp3-dev
 ```

-Windows ist currently only supported via the Windows Subsystem for Linux (WSL).
+Windows is currently only supported via the Windows Subsystem for Linux (WSL).